mdaffarudiyanto/vacation-planner-poc/README.md

 On each booking:

 - the app masks the card (brand + last4) in the receipt,
-- increments "balance" by the booking total and writes back to this file,

 ## How the agent works (in short)